 Tala Manassah, Deputy Executive Director.
 Since joining Morningside Center in 2009, Tala has led the development and rapid expansion of our collaborative effort with the NYC Department of Education to introduce restorative practices and promote racial equity in the NYC public schools.
 Tala served on Mayor De Blasio's Commission on School Climate and Culture, and on Chancellor Carmen Farina's advisory council on social and emotional learning.
 Before coming to Morningside Center, Tala was the founding executive director of the Middle East Children's Institute (MECI).
 In 2008, MECI was recognized by the Clinton Global Initiative, and became one of CGI's Member Commitments.
 Tala has a Bachelor's degree in Philosophy and Masters in the Humanities from the University of Chicago.

-Sara Carrero, Communications Associate.
+Sara Carrero, Communications Specialist.
 Sara has been at Morningside Center since 2010.
 She works on the website, newsletters, social media, designing handouts, and keeping the database in order.
 Before coming to Morningside Center, Sara worked as a kindergarten assistant, an after-school program coordinator, and a dance teacher.
 Outside of Morningside Center, Sara volunteers as a municipal liaison for National Novel Writing Month (NaNoWriMo) and runs Whimsy Station.
 Sara was introduced to social & emotional learning as an elementary school student at Central Park East I. She has a BA in Theatre Design from Muhlenberg College.

-Daniel Coles, Senior Program Manager.
+Daniel Alexander-Coles, Senior Program Manager.
 Daniel supports our team of trainers, provides training himself, and helps guide our racial equity work.
 Before coming to Morningside Center, Daniel served as an induction mentor at Teachers College, providing coaching, modeling, and other support for new NYC public school teachers.
 He’s a licensed special education teacher and taught history and ELA at South Bronx Preparatory School and science at Millennium Art Academy.
 Prior to that, he served as academic advisor and interim coordinator of the College Now Program at The City College of New York.
 Daniel has a BA in Public Policy from Stanford, an MFA in Acting from the University of Washington, and an MS in Education from Hunter College.

-Yaritza Hernandez, PAZ Program Manager.
+Yaritza Hernandez, Contracts Manager.
 Yaritza supervises Morningside Center’s PAZ after-school programs.
 Yari began working at our PAZ program at PS 24 in Sunset Park, Brooklyn in 2004, serving as a senior counselor.
 She soon became office manager for the program, and also served as a paraprofessional at PS 24.
 In 2008, Yari came to Morningside Center’s main office, bringing her administrative skills and deep knowledge of after-school with her.
 Yari has an associate degree from Kingsborough College.

 Ann Mathews, Human Resources Director.
 Ann has been with Morningside Center since 2001.
 She has worked in the business department in various positions, including business administrator and bookkeeper, and for the last 10 years has served as human resources director.
 She works closely with payroll, benefits, pension plans, audits, and compliance.
 Ann brings years of experience in both the corporate and non-for-profit sector.
 She attended PACE University and has continued her education through courses at Baruch College.
 She has helped Morningside automate some of our processes and has a natural knack for IT.
 Ann has been a part of the leadership of her church for more than 30 years.